DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 The detailed logic and API calls for handling this use-case are discussed below.
 More details for each API endpoint and sample requests/responses are provided in the next section but for a complete reference and further details, check out  [Lightrail API docs](https://www.lightrail.com/docs/).

-1. Determine `orderBalance` and `orderCurrency` for the order at hand and collect the `giftCode` from the customer.
+**Step 1:** Determine `orderBalance` and `orderCurrency` for the order at hand and collect the `giftCode` from the customer.

-2. Use the [Balance API endpoint](#balance-endpoint) to determine the available value of the code (`giftCodeValue`).
+**Step 2:** Use the [Balance API endpoint](#balance-endpoint) to determine the available value of the code (`giftCodeValue`).

-3. **If `giftCodeValue >= orderBalance`** , meaning the gift code value is enough to pay for the entire order, use the [Code Transaction API endpoint](#code-transaction-endpoint)  to charge the code with `orderBalance`.
+**Step 3:** If `giftCodeValue >= orderBalance` , meaning the gift code value is enough to pay for the entire order, use the [Code Transaction API endpoint](#code-transaction-endpoint)  to charge the code with `orderBalance`.
 If this transaction completes successfully, mark the order as completed, and optionally record the transaction details such the `transactionId` for future reference.
 If there is an error with this transaction, notify the customer that the checkout was not successful.

-4. **If `giftCodeValue < orderBalance`**, meaning the gift code value is not enough to pay for the entire order, the gift code will pay for part of the balance (`giftCodeShare`) and the remainder (i.e. `orderBalance - giftCodeShare`) will be paid via another payment method.
+**Step 4:** If `giftCodeValue < orderBalance`, meaning the gift code value is not enough to pay for the entire order, the gift code will pay for part of the balance (`giftCodeShare`) and the remainder (i.e. `orderBalance - giftCodeShare`) will be paid via another payment method.
 Usually, `giftCodeShare` is the value of the gift code, i.e. the maximum it can pay.

 After determining the `giftCodeShare`, proceed with the following steps:

 - Use the [Code Transaction API endpoint](#code-transaction-endpoint) to create a `pending` charge on the gift code with the value of `giftCodeShare`.
 Save the `transactionId` and the `cardId` from the response object.
 - Attempt to charge the third-party payment method with the remainder of the order balance, i.e.`orderBalance - giftCodeShare`.
 - If the the third-party payment is successful, use the [Card Transaction API endpoint](#card-transaction-endpoint) to capture the pending charge on the gift code.
 You need to provide the `cardId` and the original `transactionId` from the response to the pending transaction in this step.
 - If the third-party payment fails, use the [Card Transaction API endpoint](#card-transaction-endpoint) to cancel the pending charge on the gift code.
 You need to provide the `cardId` and the original `transactionId` from the response to the pending transaction in this step.

 The following sequence diagram summarizes these steps.